Skip to main content

 Traveling through Yosemite still feels unreal, and I keep waiting for someone to wrinkle a portion of the backdrop—like waiting for a cast member to open a door at Disneyland’s Star Wars: Galaxy’s Edge to get a peek at what’s really going on.
 But of course, this time never comes.
 Instead, we are left gazing at the endless natural beauty, hoping it will remain unchanged until we return.

 As we cruise along Northside Drive, we decide to pull off the road to capture the majesty of Half Dome as it reflects in the Merced River.
 While it seems wrong to climb back into the car after such an amazing photo op, we convince ourselves that the journey is not quite finished and we must carry on.
 Our last stop before leaving the park is at Valley View.
-Though it is so hard to say, this might be my favorite view from the entire trip; Yosemite’s giant granite slabs rise above the treetops as the waters of the river sparkle between the rocks.
+Though it is so hard to say, this might be our favorite view from the entire trip; Yosemite’s giant granite slabs rise above the treetops as the waters of the river sparkle between the rocks.
 I hold on to this image as we wind our way out of the valley, through California’s suburbs, and back into the cityscape of San Francisco, knowing that I’ve left a piece of my heart behind.

 Need help with a home improvement project?
 Get a free quote today!